ndescussebrown/devopsproject/README.md

 # devopsproject

-This project was created for the DSTI DevOps class project assignment.
+Subject: This project was created for the DSTI DevOps class project assignment.
+Author: Nathalie Descusse-Brown
+Created: 9th May 2022
+Updated: 9th July 2022

 ## Project goals